Project DetailsLocation: Inglewood, California

 Contractor: Turner-AECOM Hunt JV; Kiewit

-One of the tallest mechanically stabilized earth walls in the world is obscured from view, hidden by the biggest stadium in the National Football League.
+One of the tallest mechanically stabilized earth walls in the world is obscured from view, hidden by one of the biggest stadiums in the National Football League.
 At SoFi Stadium in Inglewood, California, RECo’s 100-ft tall Reinforced Earth wall was installed as a stress relief wall around the stadium footprint, forming a “bowl” for the main structure to be set below the original grade.

 About the Project